krishnamohan-seelam/task-management-app/README.md

 A collaborative task management system built with FastAPI and MongoDB.
 Designed for teams, it enables project managers to assign tasks, team leads to delegate and monitor, and team members to update progress.

+The object of this project is to learn integration of fast api , mongo db & react js. we may encounter errors on executing code.

 ## UI Sample

 Here is a sample of the application's dashboard: